oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-03-informative.md

 ### Grammar Check

 If the document language is given it MUST be tested that a grammar check for the given language does not find any mistakes.
-The test SHALL be skipped if not document language is set.
+The test SHALL be skipped if the document language is not set.
 It SHALL fail it the given language is not supported.

 The relevant paths for this test are: